CSCD488-Winter2024/project-description-user-stories-and-glossary-ericboxgames/README.md

 ### Student:
 * As a student, I want a fun game experience so that learning argumentative writings isn’t boring.
-* As a student, I don't want another boring and hard to follow lesson.
-* As a student, I want something that can keep my attention and deliever the course material in a fun and engaging way.
+* As a student, I want to be able to quickly and easily access the game on my phone.

 ### Player:
 * As a gamer, I want different types of minigames so that I don’t get bored of one.